|

 c73a37c8-ef7f-40e4-b9de-8b2f81038441

-UUID is the only way to guarantee you recognize the same drive or partition no matter what.
-For example, if you introduce to your system another hard drive, this might upset quite a few things, starting with the way your system boots up (or stops booting up upon the new drive introduction).
-Using UUID helps remedy most of such things.
+Along with disk labels, UUID can be used to guarantee you recognize the same drive or partition no matter what.
+For example, if you introduce to your system another hard drive, this might upset quite a few things, starting with the way your system boots up (or stops booting up due to the new drive introduction).
+Using UUID helps remedy most of such situations.

 Automatically assigned device names in your system are not consistent, they are according to the order of loading the kernel modules up during (most usually) the startup time, and thus the names will look different if you boot with one of your USB flashsticks attached and then reboot after you plug it out.